 Oversight Panel Cites Global Impact Of TARP Funds

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 A lot of the money that the federal government poured into its bank rescue program probably ended up overseas.
 That's the conclusion of a report issued today by a congressional panel overseeing the Troubled Asset Relief Program, or TARP.
 It says the government needs to do a better job tracking funds flowing to foreign banks.
 More now from NPR's Jim Zarroli.

-Warren says many of these had significant ties to foreign investors, and when the U.S. government gave them money, much of it essentially flowed overseas.
+JIM ZARROLI: Warren says many of these had significant ties to foreign investors, and when the U.S. government gave them money, much of it essentially flowed overseas.

-Still, she says, the U.S. needs to do a better job tracking where its rescue money goes.
+ZARROLI: Still, she says, the U.S. needs to do a better job tracking where its rescue money goes.

-Ms. WARREN: If the U.S. had gathered more information about the flow of rescue funds, it could have asked other countries to share the pain.
+WARREN: If the U.S. had gathered more information about the flow of rescue funds, it could have asked other countries to share the pain.

-Jim Zarroli, NPR News, New York.
+ZARROLI: Jim Zarroli, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.